starstarnull/clog/README.md

 controlled by the developer.

-The intent is to have a simple c header file that can be dropped into a project or added to an include path that enables logging without configuration or additional setup unless specific configuration is required.
+The intent is to have a simple c header file that can be dropped into a project or added to an include path that enables logging and colored printing without configuration or additional setup unless specific configuration is required.

 This allows the developer to decide whether to compile logging into the